|Mendenhall Summer Institute|

 As you get ready to begin your college career at the University of St. Thomas, consider starting early in our summer program – the Mendenhall Summer Institute.

-The Mendenhall Summer Institute is a five-week program for a select and limited group of incoming freshmen with proven academic abilities and involvement in co-curricular activities.
+The Mendenhall Summer Institute is a five-week program held during the Summer II session for incoming freshmen with proven academic abilities and involvement in co-curricular activities.

 This program allows students to start their college career early, in addition to having an opportunity to earn a grant for tuition at UST.

-The Mendenhall Summer Institute has two separate tracks of study, each with 6 hours of college credit:
+The Mendenhall Summer Institute has two separate tracks of study each with 6 hours of college credit that applied towards graduation in any major:

-- Creating Engaged Learners & Thinkers (CELT) - CELT students receive challenging foundational courses in mathematics and English to prepare for college level critical thinking.
-This track will also introduce the rigor and rewards of a liberal arts education.
+- Creating Engaged Learners & Thinkers (CELT) - CELT students receive foundational courses in mathematics and English to prepare for college level critical thinking.

 Support Outside the Classroom